 Editor’s Note: The variable names above and whether these are same or different to corresponding variables in 4-step RACH is FFS.

-1> select a Random Access Preamble randomly with equal probability from the 2-step Random Access Preambles associated with the selected SSB;
+1> select a Random Access Preamble randomly with equal probability from the 2-step Random Access Preambles associated with the selected SSB and the selected Random Access Preambles group;

 1> set the PREAMBLE_INDEX to the selected Random Access Preamble;

-1> determine the next available PRACH occasion from the PRACH occasions corresponding to the selected SSB (the MAC entity shall select a PRACH occasion randomly with equal probability among the consecutive PRACH occasions allocated for 2-step random access according to subclause 8.1 of TS 38.213 [6], corresponding to the selected SSB; the MAC entity may take into account the possible occurrence of measurement gaps when determining the next available PRACH occasion corresponding to the selected SSB);
+1> determine the next available PRACH occasion from the PRACH occasions corresponding to the selected SSB permitted by the restrictions given by the msgA-ssb-sharedRO-MaskIndex (the MAC entity shall select a PRACH occasion randomly with equal probability among the consecutive PRACH occasions allocated for 2-step random access according to subclause 8.1 of TS 38.213 [6], corresponding to the selected SSB; the MAC entity may take into account the possible occurrence of measurement gaps when determining the next available PRACH occasion corresponding to the selected SSB);

+determine the next available PUSCH occasion corresponding to the PRACH occasion and the preamble selected according to subclause x of TS 38.213

-1> determine the UL grant and the associated HARQ information for the PUSCH resource of MSGA associated with the selected preamble and PRACH occasion according to subclause x of TS 38.213 [6];
+1> determine the UL grant and the associated HARQ information for the PUSCH resource of MSGA associated with the selected preamble and PUSCH occasion according to subclause x of TS 38.213 [6];

 1> deliver the UL grant and the associated HARQ information to the HARQ entity;

-Editor’s Note: The aspects related to the selection of PUSCH resource and payload size of MSGA are FFS (pending RAN1 input).
-The above sentence can be changed based on further discussion in RAN2 and RAN1 hence.

 1> perform the MSGA transmission procedure (see subclause 5.1.3a).

 NOTE: To determine if there is an SSB with SS-RSRP above rsrp-ThresholdSSB, the UE uses the latest unfiltered L1-RSRP measurement.